-This young family of four in Summerfield, NC was looking to take their bathroom to the next level with a contemporary renovation.
+A young family of four in Summerfield, NC were looking to take their bathroom to the next level with a contemporary renovation.
 But before this sleek dream bathroom could become a reality, we had to sit down with the client and come up with a list of their specific needs.
 You see, our client is the VP of Sustainability at large corporation, and her passion for her work goes beyond just her office desk and through to her everyday life.
 Before we could even think about tearing anything down or picking out paint, she needed us to create a comprehensive sustainability report that would account for every material used in the renovation.
 Our client truly is a paradigm of “practice what you preach”.

 Transforming this traditional space into a contemporary and environmentally responsible bathroom was made possible through the careful selection of products that are necessities for every bathroom.
 Custom-made cabinets utilized pull-out shelving with hidden outlets giving our clients ample, functional counter-space that really gives a chic, updated look.
 High-end, glass art lighting and Philips Hue LED strip lights bring brightness to the space and points of interest.
 All of these elements, in addition with a new custom designed tub surround, come together to create the perfect, functioning, eco-friendly master bath for this family.
 This bathroom was designed with a focus on the contrast between warm and cool materials.